Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: The duality between algebras and spaces, and the role of tensors

+This short subsection describes the appearance of some similarities to the work in~\cite{Kawano:2018pip}, which has seen the furthest development so-far of a geometric interpretation of the canonical tensor model.
+These similarities were the main motivation of the present work, as the work has been useful in further analysis~\cite{Sasakura:2019hql} and this work gives a possibility to understand the appearance of these elements to a more fundamental level.

+In~\cite{Kawano:2018pip}, no reference was made to algebras of functions.
+Instead, the set of points, $|\mathcal{F}|$, of the (topological) space corresponding to the tensor defined by the elements of the tensor rank decomposition

+where $q_a^i \in \mathbb{R}^N$.
+For smooth spaces, it was proposed that this means that there are many such tensor rank decompositions possible.
+In Section~\ref{sec:associative_constr}, the appearance of the tensor rank decomposition is explained from the space of functions over a Riemannian manifold.

+After defining the set of points, the persistent homology technique was used in order to heuristically couple topologies to these tensors~\cite{Kawano:2018pip} as follows.
+First, an inner product on the set of points was introduced for $p^i, p^j \in |\mathcal{F}|$ as

 Subsequently, points were argued to be ``close'' if their inner product was large.
+A graph was built, connecting elements $i$ and $j$ if the inner product was above a certain threshold.
+The graph distance was then used as the distance function for persistent homology.

-From the point of view of the present work, this intuition makes total sense to understand the topological properties of the space: it is nothing but minimising~\eqref{eq:duality:example:topology_norm}.
-Why elements of the tensor rank decomposition may be seen as elements of $|\mathcal{F}|$ will be discussed in section~\ref{sec:associative_constr}.
+The intuitive statement that points are close if the inner product between two points is large, makes total sense from the point of view of the present work to understand the topological properties of the space: it is nothing but minimising~\eqref{eq:duality:example:topology_norm}.
+This suggests that the approach used in~\cite{Kawano:2018pip} was indeed valid to find the topological properties of a space.

-\section{Defining the associative closure.}
+\section{Defining the associative closure}

-In the previous section we developed an understanding for the emergence of a topology from infinite-dimensional tensors, and in the example of the exact circle we also already got a glimpse of the emergence of a topology from just a finite subset of such an algebra.
-In this section we will develop this further, where we will define the associative closure of a (either finite- or infinite-dimensional) tensor $P_{abc}$.
-After this, in section~\ref{sec:associative_constr}, we will describe how to construct an associative closure for finite-dimensional tensors.
+In the previous section we developed an understanding for the emergence of a topology from infinite-dimensional tensors, and in the example of the flat circle we also already got a glimpse of the emergence of a topology from just a finite subset of such an algebra.
+In this section, we will develop this further, where we will define the associative closure of a (either finite- or infinite-dimensional) tensor $P_{abc}$.
+After this, in Section~\ref{sec:associative_constr}, we will describe how to construct an associative closure for finite-dimensional tensors.

 First, let us explain why we want to look for an associative closure of a tensor $P_{abc}$.
 Consider an $N$-dimensional tensor $P_{abc}$, and we assume this tensor generates an algebra